How Companies Can Implement the UN Guiding Principles for Business & Human Rights

 The training addresses these questions with sections on:

 Additionally the course will introduce a six-step method on how to implement a supply chain management system that integrates the respect for human rights.
 The six steps are:

 All attendees will receive a complimentary copy of the Handbook & Toolkit as well as a certificate of attendance.

-Expected Participants: The training is applicable to companies in any industry and size.
+Expected Participants: The training is applicable to companies of any industry and size.
 It is designed for use by senior management, as well as professionals in the human resources, corporate social responsibility, compliance and sourcing departments.
-In addition, the training is also intended for CSR experts and consultants who train or advise companies, as well as for NGO, trade union and government representatives to learn about the implications of the Guiding Principles on their work.
+The training is also intended for CSR experts and consultants who train or advise companies, as well as for NGO, trade union and government representatives to learn about the implications of the Guiding Principles for their work.

-Trainers: The training in Brussels and Utrecht will be carried out by SAI Trainer Edwin Koster, and the Sao Paulo training will be carried out jointly by SAI Trainers Edwin Koster and Beat Grüninger.
+Trainers: The Utrecht training will be carried out by SAI Trainer Edwin Koster.
 Mr. Koster heads Max Value, SAI's Authorized Representative office in Europe.
 He has broad experience in sustainable supply chain management and is the co-author of the Handbook and Toolkit used in the Training.
-Mr Grüninger is a partner of BSD Group and Director of BSD Brazil, SAI's Authorized Representative office in São Paulo.
-He has been acting for several years as a consultant for Fair Trade USA and is currently a local manager leading a Fair Trade USA/USAID Responsible Sourcing Project in Brazil.

-For inquiries, please email SAI Training Coordinator Stephanie Wilson - SWilson@sa-intl.org.
+For inquiries, please email SAI Training Manager - Emily Crain - firstname.lastname@example.org